TDAILab/tutorial-template/docs/source/start.rst

 2. You remove the check mark "Webhook" and grant Contents in the permisson filed the authority of "read only".

+.. _target to image:

 .. figure:: /image/Webhook.png
    :alt: Logo
    :align: center
    :width: 600px
 　　　　　　　　　　　　　　　　　　Click to enlarge!

+.. _target to image:

 .. figure:: /image/contents.png
    :alt: Logo